notaryproject/notation/specs/commandline/verify.md

 In this example, only one policy is configured with the name `wabbit-networks-images`.
 With the value of property `registryScopes` set to `*`, this policy applies to all artifacts from any registry location.
 User can configure multiple trust policies for different scenarios.
 See [Trust Policy Schema and properties](https://github.com/notaryproject/notaryproject/blob/main/trust-store-trust-policy-specification.md#trust-policy) for details.

-### Verify signatures on a container image stored in a registry (Neither trust store nor trust policy is configured)
+### Verify signatures on a container image stored in a registry (Neither trust store nor trust policy is configured yet)

 ```shell